aor-app/ar-data-editor/README.md

 ----------

 - **A browser.** Most common browsers should work, except Internet Explorer.
-- **An SD card reader.** The data is read-off and written to the SD card to which the receiver’s memory data has been copied to.
+- **An SD card reader.** The data is read-off and written to the SD card to which the receiver's memory data has been copied to.
 Connecting the receiver to your PC is not required!

 ## What does AR DATA EDITOR allow me to do?